wiggapony0925/three.js-image-/README.md

 find out how to make the object have functionalities with buttons find out the proper camera find out how to render the virtual tour

+porject saved for further period of time n period of revolution